 Donated to DWT in 1993, High wood is a memorial to the late Harry Collinson, a Derwentside District Officer who died tragically in 1991.

 This reserve hosts the small pearl-bordered fritillary butterfly, County Durham’s rarest butterfly.
+The Common lizard can also be seen.

 One of our region’s most important wildlife sites, this wetland reserve, bordered by the River Wear, also contains mixed woodlands and species rich grasslands.